unjs/nitro/docs/content/2.deploy/providers/firebase.md

 }
 ```

-For some node versions you will also need to add a runtime key to your firebase.json file:
+For some node versions you might also need to add a runtime key to your firebase.json file:

 ```json [firebase.json]
 {